yperezj/world-bank-gdp-analysis/README.md

 ### Project Overview

 This project explores World Bank data on nominal GDP measured in current US$ using SQL and Excel.
-The analysis focuses on data quality and the evolution of Spain's GDP through annual growth rates and compound annual growth rates (CAGR) using cumulative, fixed-period and rolling-period approaches.
+The analysis focuses on data coverage and the evolution of Spain's GDP through annual growth rates and compound annual growth rates (CAGR) using cumulative, fixed-period and rolling-period approaches.

 The project is designed as an exploratory economic data analysis rather than an assessment of economic welfare or development.

 ### Objectives

-- Assess World Bank data continuity and historical depth, developing a data quality indicator by country/region.
+- Assess World Bank data continuity and historical depth, developing a data coverage indicator by country/region.

 - Examine the evolution of nominal GDP in Spain.